FESOM/fesom2_doc/doc/getting_started/getting_started.rst

     sbatch job_ollie

-The job is then submitted to the supercomputer.
+The job is then submitted.
 In order to check the status of your job on ollie you can execute:

 ::

     squeue -u yourusername

 Results of the model run should appear in the ``results`` directory that you have specified in the ``namelist.config``.
-After the run is finished the ``fesom.clockfile`` (or if you change your runid, ``runid.clock``)  will be updated with information about the time of your run's end, that allows running the next time portion of the model experiment by just resubmitting the job with sbatch ``job_ollie``.
+After the run is finished the ``fesom.clock`` file (or if you change your runid, ``runid.clock``)  will be updated with information about the time of your run's end, that allows running the next time portion of the model experiment by just resubmitting the job with ``sbatch job_ollie``.

 Other things you need to know earlier on
 ========================================